-It all started with a royal wedding and ended with the most famous beer fest in Europe, and probably in the world.
+It all started with a royal wedding and ended with the most famous beer fest in Europe and probably worldwide.

 Enjoy Oktoberfest in Munich!

-Enjoy every day from around 10 until midnight with beer and an amazing atmosphere.
+Enjoy every day from around ten until midnight with beer and a fantastic atmosphere.

 But, because of the festival’s popularity, you may want to make a reservation in advance.

-If not, you can still come to Oktoberfest and your favourite tent, but come early, as tents are usually full in a matter of seconds.
+If not, you can still come to Oktoberfest and your favourite tent, but come early, as tents are usually packed in a matter of seconds.

 Children under the age of 6 must leave the area at 8 pm at the latest.